-- 1. inside the defining bank of a natural wetland; - within 50 metres of the defining bank of a natural wetland.
+- 1. inside the defining bank of a natural wetland; - 2. within 50 metres of the defining bank of a natural wetland.

+Performance outcomes Acceptable outcomes

+AND

+Clearing for encroachment.

+AO8.5 Mechanical clearing does not occur within 20 metres of the defining bank of a natural wetland.

+AND

+AO8.6 Clearing does not include the application of root absorbed broad spectrum herbicides within 50 metres of the defining bank of a natural wetland or within the distance specified from a wetland in the directions for use on the label for the product, whichever is the greater.

+AND

+Clearing for fodder harvesting:

+AO8.7 Mechanical clearing does not occur in any of the following areas: 1. inside the defining bank of any natural wetland; and 2. within 20 metres of the defining bank of any natural wetland.

+AND

+AO8.8 Mechanical clearing that is strip harvesting or block harvesting does not occur in any of the following areas: 1. inside the defining bank of any natural wetland; and 2. within 100 metres of the defining bank of

+any natural wetland .

-Performance outcomes Acceptable outcomes Terrormance outcomes AND Clearing for encroachment: AO8.5 Mechanical clearing does not occur within 20 metres of the defining bank of a natural wetland.
-AND AO8.6 Clearing does not include the application of root absorbed broad spectrum herbicides within 50 metres of the defining bank of a natural wetland or within the distance specified from a wetland in the directions for use on the label for the product, whichever is the greater.
-AND Clearing for fodder harvesting: AO8.7 Mechanical clearing does not occur in any of the following areas: 1. inside the defining bank of any natural wetland; and 2. within 20 metres of the defining bank of any natural wetland.
-AND AO8.8 Mechanical clearing that is strip harvesting or block harvesting does not occur in any of the following areas: 1. inside the defining bank of any natural wetland; and 2. within 100 metres of the defining bank of any natural wetland.
-Clearing associated with wetlands (necessary env disaster preparation) PO9 Clearing maintains vegetation associated with any natural wetland or rehabilitates the cleared area to protect: 1. water quality by filtering sediments, nutrients and other pollutants AO9.1 Clearing does not occur in, or within 100 metres of, the defining bank of any natural wetland.
-OR 2. aquatic habitat; and3. terrestrial habitat.
-AO9.2 Clearing within 100 metres of the defining bank of any natural wetland and: 1. does not occur within 50 metres of the defining bank of the natural wetland; and 2. does not exceed the widths in table 16.3.1 of this code.
-OR AO9.3 Where clearing cannot be reasonably avoided, and clearing has been reasonably minimised, the cleared area is rehabilitated.
+Clearing associated with wetlands (necessary envious disaster preparation) ironmental clearing - land restoration and natural

+PO9 Clearing maintains vegetation associated with any natural wetland or rehabilitates the cleared area to protect: 1. water quality by filtering sediments, nutrients and other pollutants 2. aquatic habitat; and 3. terrestrial habitat.
+AO9.1 Clearing does not occur in, or within 100 metres of, the defining bank of any natural wetland.
+OR AO9.2 Clearing within 100 metres of the defining bank of any natural wetland and:

+does not occur within 50 metres of the defining bank of the natural wetland; and does not exceed the widths in table 16.3.1 of this code.

+OR

+AO9.3 Where clearing cannot be reasonably avoided, and clearing has been reasonably minimised, the cleared area is rehabilitated.